 LA Things to Do for the Rest of Us!

 When the sun goes down in LA, the heat rises from the endless stretch of roadway, beckoning the residents to reemerge from the comfort of their homes in search of something more than their Netflix cue.
 If this sounds familiar, consider The Black Market Liquor Bar in Studio City.
+It’s one of LA’s hot new attractions and totally worth checking out.
 It serves stylish cocktails as well as offering a menu that would make most gastro pubs blush (deviled quail eggs and house-made dill potato chips, anyone?).
 It’s worth noting that they serve a deep-fried fluffernutter sandwich, which has admittedly become one of my personal favorite things to do in LA, especially ‘round midnight.

 Drinking & Dancing: Some of My Favorite LA Activities